 2 years after the Fitzgerald and McCain collisions, the Navy has no idea if its new ship-driving training is working

-In fact, according to senior Navy officials quoted in a recent Government Accountability Office report on Navy ship-driving, it could take nearly 16 years or more to know if the planned changes will actually have an impact.
+According to senior Navy officials, it could take nearly 16 years or more to know if the planned changes will have an impact

 ‘A huge morale hit’ — Army EOD techs are stuck between plummeting recruitment levels and skyrocketing workloads